 How much protein should you eat to gain muscle?
-Is one gram per pound of bodyweight too much, not enough or about right?
+Is 1 gram of protein per pound of body weight too much, not enough or about right?
 If you eat more, are you going to build muscle faster?
 Or will you do just as well with less?

-Since you’re reading an article about how much protein you need to gain muscle, I’m going to assume a few things are true about you.
+Since you’re reading an article about how much protein you need to gain muscle mass, I’m going to assume a few things are true about you.

 First, you’re lifting weights 2-4 days a week, and maybe doing a bit of cardio on top of that as well.

-You’ve heard that more protein means more muscle, and more muscle is what you want.
+You’ve heard that protein provides your body with the building blocks necessary to build muscle mass, and more muscle mass is exactly what you want.

 What’s more, you want those gains to be made as fast as humanly possible, without wasting any time or effort in the process.